austonj/BenchRestClient/README.md

 could of been for other classes to keep track of all the transaction objects.
 I didn't go that route because I felt it added more unnecessary code and complexity.
-All parsed transaction need to be updated to the daily and total balance, therefore it made sense for the Transaction object to maintain this information.*
+All parsed transaction need to be updated to the daily and total balance, therefore it made sense for the Transaction class to maintain this information.*
 - `s_transactionByDateCache` uses a LinkedHashMap because ordering is required, and O(1) access is required.
 TreeMap doesn't work because it provides O(logN) access.
 HashMap doesn't work because sorting is not possible.